 If you’re willing to do any of the activities you’ll need at least two days in Plett, we spent here three nights, were quite busy every day and still haven’t done everything we’d like to do.

-It’s a real adventure capital of the Garden Route there are tons of thrilling and exciting activities to do in Plett.
+It’s the real adventure capital of the Garden Route there are many exciting things to do in Plettenberg Bay.

-- Hiking in Robberg Nature Reserve.
-There are several hiking trails from 30min. walk to 4-hour hike around the peninsula.
-Stunning scenery, many seals, beautiful beaches, chances to spot dolphins and whales.
-Entrance fee; ZAR40 adults, ZAR20 children.
+Hike in Robberg Nature Reserve.
+There are several hiking trails from 30-minute walks to a 4-hour hike around the peninsula.
+Stunning scenery, many seals, beautiful beaches, and chances to spot dolphins and whales.

-- Go to Keurbooms beach, best and less crowded beach in Plett, swim, walk around, have a drink in one of the local bars.
+Go to Keurbooms beach, the best and less crowded beach in Plett, swim, walk around and have a drink in one of the local bars.

-- For travelers with children Adventure Land is a great outdoor place; swimming pools, slides, super tubes on a 24 hectare area.
-Entrance fee ZAR145 pp.
+For travelers with children, Adventure Land is a great outdoor place with swimming pools, slides, and super tubes in a 24-hectare area.

 Day 7.
-Plettenberg Bay – The Crags – Nature’s Valley – Bloukrans bridge – Storms River Mouth National park/Stormsrivier, 75km
+Plettenberg Bay – The Crags – Nature’s Valley – Bloukrans bridge – Tsitsikamma National park – Stormsrivier, 95 km/59 mi